 The Company accepts operational risk as a natural consequence of doing business.
 Mitigation techniques with respect to operational risk focus on the use of preventative and detective controls.
-Preventative controls are sought to either avoid a particular risk materialising or lessening its impact if it does.
+Preventative controls are sought to either avoid a particular risk materialising or to lessen its impact if it does.
 Detective controls also provide value in helping to flag that a risk exposure is changing or is impacting business activities in a particular way.
 This allows corrective actions to be taken or planned to ensure that the risk exposure will not threaten the achievement of the strategic objectives of the Company.

-The Group Operational, Regulatory and Conduct Risk Committee provides oversight of the relevant risks across the Group.
+During the year the Group Risk Committee provided oversight of the relevant risks across the Group.